DailyDAC

 4. What are “Commercial or Business Activities?”

-While the SBRA made changes to the Bankruptcy Code’s definition of a “small business debtor” under §101(51D), it retained the requirement that a small business debtor must be engaged in “commercial or business activities.”
-This exact requirement applies to the definition of a subchapter V “debtor,” under Bankruptcy Code § 1182(1)(A).
+In making changes to the Bankruptcy Code’s definition of a “small business debtor” under §101(51D), the SABRA retained the requirement that a small business debtor must be engaged in “commercial or business activities.”
+This requirement applies expressly to the definition of a subchapter V “debtor,” under Bankruptcy Code §1182(1)(A).

-Courts have split on what types of activity are required to qualify as sufficient “commercial or business activities.”
-A majority of courts that have considered the issue have held that a debtor must be currently engaged in commercial or business activities to meet the definition of a debtor under § 1182(1)(A).The debtor, however, need not necessarily be operating when it elects subchapter V treatment.15 By contrast, a minority of courts have held that subchapter V debtors do not need to be currently engaged in commercial or business activities to qualify for subchapter V and can use the subchapter V process to address matters like “residual” business debts.16
+Courts have split on what types of activity, alone or together, suffice to qualify as “commercial or business activities.”
+A majority of courts that have considered the issue have held that a debtor does not need to be “actively operating,” at the time of its subchapter V election, but must be currently or presently engaged in commercial or business activities to meet the definition of a debtor under §1182(1)(A).17 By contrast, a minority of courts have held that subchapter V debtors do not need to be currently engaged in commercial or business activities to qualify for subchapter V and can use the subchapter V process to address matters like “residual” business debts.18

 The eligibility of nonprofit entities to proceed under subchapter V has also been tested under the “commercial or business activities” standard.
-At least one court has concluded that there is no requirement that a subchapter V debtor be engaged in for-profit business to qualify for subchapter V.17
+At least two courts have concluded that there is no requirement that a subchapter V debtor be engaged in for-profit business to qualify for subchapter V.19

 5. Who Should be a Subchapter V Debtor?

-As we say in our introduction, because traditional chapter 11 is usually not a panacea for smaller businesses, many have come to avail themselves of chapter 11 alternatives.
-Principally these include “friendly” Article 9 foreclosures, assignments for the benefit of creditors, and out of court workouts.
+As we say in our introduction, because traditional chapter 11 is not a panacea for smaller businesses, many of them have availed themselves of chapter 11 alternatives.
+Principal among such alternatives are “friendly” Article 9 foreclosures, assignments for the benefit of creditors, and out of court workouts.

 • Article 9 “friendly” foreclosure.
-Article 9 of the Uniform Commercial Code is a lender’s remedy.
-It gives commercial lenders a mechanism for liquidating their collateral through a sale that can be public (auction) or private.
+Article 9 of the Uniform Commercial Code gives commercial lenders a mechanism for liquidating their collateral through a sale that can be public (auction) or private.
 In a “friendly” Article 9 foreclosure, an owner of the collateral assets agrees to the process, typically in exchange for relief on a loan guaranty or similar benefit.
 The sale itself might be nominally “public” (with limited notice of sale) but is essentially a private sale to a previously identified buyer, who may also be a friendly (and a potential source of continued employment for the current owner).
 A friendly foreclosure conducted to sell a struggling business as a going concern can be quick and cost-effective alternative to selling the same assets in a §363 sale in bankruptcy.
-But there are potential pitfalls.
-Failure to comply with the strict statutory requirements or conduct the process commercially reasonable manner can result in legal challenges to the sale.
+But there potential pitfalls lurk.
+Failure to comply with strict statutory requirements or to conduct the process in a commercially reasonable manner can draw legal challenges to the sale.
 The buyer may face successor liability issues.
-Finally – and this is critical – an Article 9 sale can only be used to sell personal property, not real estate.
+Finally, and this is critical: an Article 9 sale can be used to sell only personal property, not real estate.20

 • Out of court workout.
-This is what it sounds like – a direct negotiation with one or more creditors (typically, no more than a small handful) leading to (hopefully) a resolution and path forward.
-Typically, an out of court workout is a viable path to deal primarily with just a few creditors (e.g., a senior lender, landlord, one or two major vendors) while conducting business as usual with other creditors and business parties.
-The more parties you negotiate with, the more unwieldy this approach becomes, and there is no protection from creditor action (e.g., no automatic stay) while the negotiations are ongoing.
+This is what it sounds like: a direct negotiation with one or more creditors (typically, no more than a small handful) leading (they hope) to a resolution and path forward.
+An out of court workout is a viable path primarily for dealing with just a few creditors (e.g., a senior lender, landlord, one or two major vendors) while conducting business as usual with other creditors and business parties.
+The more parties to negotiate with, the more unwieldy this approach becomes, and there is no protection from creditor action (e.g., no automatic stay) while the negotiations are ongoing.

 6. What is the Difference Between a Small Business Debtor and a Subchapter V Debtor?

 • If the debtor is a small business debtor, then it may elect to have subchapter V apply.
-If it so elects, then it is a debtor under subchapter V.20 If it does not so elect, then it is a small business debtor proceeding in a “small business case.”21
+If it so elects, it must do so when it files its voluntary petition23, and then it is a debtor under subchapter V.24 If it does not so elect, then it is a small business debtor proceeding in a “small business case.”25

 We juxtapose for you some of the key differences between all three: